Kansas Layoffs — June 2013

 |---|---|---|---|---|

-The biggest impact was at Boeing at its Wichita facility, reporting 40 affected workers.
+The most significant filing came from Boeing at its Wichita facility, reporting 40 affected workers.
 Via Christi Hospital followed with 28 workers.

 This analysis is based on official WARN Act filings reported by Kansas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kansas WARN notices, browse layoffs by state, or download the full dataset.